 If you have been convicted of a criminal offence and you are not a British citizen, you may be at risk of deportation from the UK.
-People often use the word “deportation” to mean any forced removal, but in the UK deportation has a specific legal meaning.
-It is the enforced removal of someone for what the UK Home Office calls “the public good”.
-This is usually after serving a criminal sentence in the UK.
+People often use the word deportation to mean any forced removal, but in the UK deportation has a specific legal meaning.
+It is the enforced removal of someone, usually after serving a criminal sentence, for what the UK Home Office calls the ‘public good’.

 Removal from the UK

-You are at risk of removal from the UK if you do not have any leave to remain (immigration status) and haven’t applied for any.
+You may be at risk of removal from the UK if you do not have – or have not applied for – leave to remain (immigration status).
 You are also at risk of removal if your asylum or immigration application has been refused.
-You at risk of removal if you had limited leave to remain in the UK and this has now expired.
+You are at risk of removal if you had limited leave to remain in the UK and it has now expired.

 For information on deportation following a criminal sentence, see the section below.

-You should not be removed from the UK if you have an asylum claim ongoing.
-If the UK government has decided your asylum claim is “inadmissible” because you travelled through another country, you are not considered to have an asylum claim ongoing.
+You should not be removed from the UK if you have an ongoing asylum claim (this means you are waiting for a decision from the Home Office).
+However, if the Home Office has decided your asylum claim is “inadmissible” because you travelled through another country, you may be at risk of removal.

-You should not be removed from the UK if you are appealing a refusal of your application/claim.
-This only applies if you have an appeal right within the UK.
-If your case has been categorised as a “non-suspensive appeal” case – see links for information on this above – you can be removed even if you have an appeal pending.
-Read more about appeals on the Appeal page of this guide.
+You should not be removed from the UK if you are appealing a refusal of your immigration application or asylum claim.
+This only applies if you have a right to appeal within the UK.
+If your case has been categorised as a “non-suspensive appeal” case you can be at risk of removal even if you have an appeal pending.
+Read more about appeals on the Appeal page of the Toolkit.

 You should not be removed from the UK if you have submitted a fresh claim and a decision has not yet been made on whether it is a fresh claim or not.
 You should keep proof of submitting a fresh claim.
-Read more about fresh claims on the Fresh Claims page of this guide.
+Read more about fresh claims on the Fresh Claim page of the Toolkit.

 You should not be removed from the UK if you have an injunction preventing removal.
 Read more about injunctions here.